CtrlK

 Trigger Term Quality

-Includes a good range of natural trigger phrases: 'debug evernote', 'evernote diagnostic', 'troubleshoot evernote', 'evernote logs', 'inspect evernote', plus terms like 'API calls', 'requests/responses', and 'integration problems' that users would naturally say.
+Includes a strong set of natural trigger terms: 'debug evernote', 'evernote diagnostic', 'troubleshoot evernote', 'evernote logs', 'inspect evernote', plus contextual phrases like 'API calls', 'requests/responses', and 'integration problems'.
+These cover natural variations a user would say.

 3 / 3